MERCY ACADEMY, KENYA

 In July 2019, a shipping container sent from Morwell Central Primary School, arrived at Mercy Primary School with 13,500 catalogued library books along with other school supplies and classroom furniture.
 The container was set up as a library alongside the newly constructed classrooms and administration office.

-This school was begun by Consolate during an emergency situation in the nation after rioting, plundering and violence affected the whole nation because of tribal unrest after fraudulent election some years ago.
+This school was founded by Consolate Muga during an emergency situation in the nation after rioting, plundering and violence affected the whole nation because of tribal unrest after fraudulent elections some years ago.
 For three months the children could not leave the property.
 All schools were closed for months.
 It was then that Consolate decided, enough was enough, and she had longed to begin a school anyway, so the old tin shed at the top of the property became a school!

 Attaining secondary qualification is vital for the children's future and AAI has also been able to support children in various local secondary schools as well as through to completion of Tertiary and University courses.
 Many children in the local community fail to access Secondary and Tertiary education because of poverty.
 In 2019, the EDUCATIONAL SPONSORSHIP PROGRAM administered by African Action supported over 40 Primary Students, 30 Secondary Students and 14 children at the Tertiary level.
-18 children are still awaiting Sponsorship to be able to continue their education.
 EDUCATION FUND